-HR functions include Human Capital Strategy; Business Performance; Staffing and Recruitment Diversity Recruitment; Position Classification and Position Management; Employee Relations; Labor Relations; Personnel Security/Credentialing; Pay Administration; Performance Management; Workforce Planning; Organizational Management; Building Leadership; Employee Benefits; Processes personnel actions for all USIBWC employees for promotions, within-grade-increases, awards, retirements, adverse actions, employee death, security clearance updates, extended leave, alternative work schedule changes, performance appraisals, etc., maintenance of official personnel folders and records.
+HR functions include Human Capital Strategic Planning; Staffing; Position Classification and Position Management; Employee Relations; Labor Relations; Pay Administration; Performance Management and Recognition; Employee Benefits; and Technical Services (to include processing the full range of personnel actions for all USIBWC employees and maintenance of official personnel folders and records).

 2016 Federal Employee Viewpoint Survey results revealed significant improvement in several areas.
 Thirty-four of the 82 survey items were noted as strengths.
 The USIBWC's greatest strengths reflect employees' self-perception in their work environment, including the following: employees are willing make an extra effort to get a job done; they like the kind of work they do; they constantly look for ways to do their job better; employees believe their work is important; and they know how their work relates to the agency's goals and priorities.
 USIBWC management values employees' positive views of their work and how it contributes to the agency mission.
 At the same time, survey results identified the following challenges: employees feel that they lack sufficient resources to accomplish their work; they believe pay raises do not depend on how well they perform their jobs; employees do not feel that creativity and innovation are rewarded; they are not satisfied with opportunities to get a better job in the organization; and they do not believe their training needs are assessed.
 Management and employees need to focus on sustaining its many strengths while working together to address its challenges.
 A positive first step is the USIBWC's 77% survey response rate -- one of the highest in the federal government.